ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 <!-- vim-markdown-toc -->

+## For whom this article is written
+First things first: the VimTeX plugin offers a ready-to-go compilation interface, which you can read about with `:help vimtex-compiler`.
+The VimTeX compilation functionality should work out of the box for and satisfy the use cases of most users.
+The article covers something different: it explains how you can manually set up Vim's built-in `compiler` and `make` feature to use the `pdflatex` or `latexmk` programs to compile LaTeX documents "manually".
+Read this article if...
+- you want to write a custom compilation interface that offers you more flexibility than what ships with VimTeX, and/or
+- you are interested in understanding (a basic picture of) what happens under the hood when you call `:VimtexCompile`.

+Inversely, feel free to skip this article completely if you are happy with the compilation functionality offered by VimTeX.

 ## Material explained in this article
+This article covers...
-- What compilation even means; the `pdflatex` and `latexmk` compilation programs; suggested options and configuration for both `pdflatex` and `latexmk`.
+- What compilation means in the context of LaTeX editing, and an introduction to the `pdflatex` and `latexmk` LaTeX compilation programs and their basic usage.

-- Using Vim's built-in `compiler` feature to compile documents without relying on third-party plugins; how to trigger compilation from within Vim with a convenient keyboard shortcut of your choice
+- How to use Vim's built-in `compiler` feature to compile documents; how to trigger compilation from within Vim with a convenient keyboard shortcut of your choice

 - How to make compilation run as an *asynchronous* process, so you don't have to wait until compilation finishes to restart your editing.